 If you have an e-commerce site, confusing navigation can hurt your business and bottom line even more.
-84% of customers have struggled to place an order online, especially on their tablet or smartphone.
-Those who have a frustrating experience are more likely to buy from another company with a better navigation and easier checkout flow.
+If your site is hard to navigate, your users will likely struggle to place an order online, especially on their tablet or smartphone.
+Those who have a frustrating experience are more likely to buy from another company with better navigation and easier checkout flow.

 Design your site in a way that’s easy for potential customers to use.
 For example, make sure every page has a header, body, closing, and footer.
 Customers want to quickly learn the benefits they’ll get if they choose your company without having to scroll forever or click a bunch of links.
 With a clear design flow, users can move through your site (and buy from you) with ease.

 You can also make it easier to navigate your site by adding these things:

 - Internal and external links that actually work

 - Skimmable content you’ve broken up with imagery

 - A menu without too many drop-downs

 - Clear CTAs for visitors to learn more and take action

 - An easy checkout flow on desktop and mobile